 Are they right?
 Yes and no.

-Assertiveness is a straightforward method of communication without an emotional attachment.
+Assertiveness can be a straightforward method of communication without a specific emotional attachment.
 Aggressiveness is usually powered by strong emotions.
 But assertiveness need not be.
 A person can be calm assertive, happy assertive, sad assertive or any other type of assertive.

 For example, imagine you go to a concert and your favorite band is throwing T-shirts to the crowd, what do you do?
 If you really want a T-shirt, you jump up and down, you wave your arms and call out.
 You are being happy assertive.
 You are clearly communicating your desire for a T-shirt.
 If you push people aside or rip a T-shirt out of someone’s hands, then you are being aggressive.